ibrahimatay/ibrahimatay.github.io/index.md

 layout: page
 title:
 ---
-He is experienced in architecting and engineering management.
+He is experienced in architecting and developing.
 He enables companies to use robust, maintainable, reliable, and scalable solutions by building Next Generation Technology Architectures and provides professional services in the following areas.

 - Application Development
 - Enterprise Architectures